 Motherhood (http://motherhoodmusic.bandcamp.com/) needs a checklist several sheets long.
 Tour monsters?
 Zine makers?
 Visual artists?
 Avant-country?
 Circus punk?
 Black metal fusion?
 Neo blues howlers?
 Fredericton's top export?
 All that.

-Chris Murdoch (http://souvenirhfx.bandcamp.com/) is a noted Halifax musician, writer, and DJ who currently channels '90s alt in Souvenirs and wrote Pentagon Black Information Pamphlet No. 1.
-Yup, the one about where Black first met punk, in the UK, USA, and his own life.
+Chris Murdoch (http://souvenirhfx.bandcamp.com/) is a noted Halifax musician, writer, and DJ who currently channels '90s alt in Souvenir and wrote Pentagon Black Information Pamphlet No. 1.
+Yup, the one about where Black first met punk, in the UK, USA, and Chris' own life.

 Napalmpom (http://napalmpom.com) are esteemed Calgary lifers with party-brain lyrics and A++ best-in-show musicianship and charisma.
 Guitarmonies, hooks, guitarmonies, hooks, repeat.

 Nüshu (http://nushu.bandcamp.com) are Montreal Relentless garage punk from the Bell Provence, making us all look lazy by comparison.
 Not just in terms of straight-up shredding, but by being on countless compilations, splits, EPs, and LPs since starting out in 2014.

 Oiseaux (http://oiseauxmusic.bandcamp.com) are Regina-based wheatfield alt, giving it crisp and straight like Highway 11.
 New album in 2020!